NMan1/splitgate-cheat/README.md

 u will not be able to compile without adding the ommited sdk files into the project download [sdk](https://www.unknowncheats.me/forum/splitgate/460440-splitgate-sdk.html) then extract and copy the files into SDK/SDK folder.

+the game is also really bad so u will probaly be bored veyr fast !

 # img:

 <img src="https://i.imgur.com/3Q4FDyI.png">